mrcavalcanti/mosaicoo/contribute/developer-guide.md

 <Wire tool install path> gen -tags oss ./pkg/server ./pkg/cmd/grafana-cli/runner
 ```

-3. Build the Grafana binaries:
+3. Build the Mosaicoo binaries:

 ```
 go run build.go build
 ```

-The Grafana binaries will be in bin\\windows-amd64.
+The Mosaicoo binaries will be in bin\\windows-amd64.
 Alternately, if you wish to use the `make` command, install [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) and use it in a Unix shell (f.ex.
 Git Bash).

 ## Test Grafana